Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Simulation Studies

-Comparing noise mechanisms, the Gamma perturbation (top row, $\epsilon$-DP) generally yields higher accuracy than the Gaussian perturbation (bottom row, $(\epsilon,\delta)$-DP) in the most stringent privacy regime.
-The difference is most visible for entropy balancing in the Linear scenario: at $\epsilon=0.01$, the Gamma mechanism attains accuracy around $0.7$, whereas the Gaussian mechanism is notably lower (around the mid-$0.6$ range).
-As $\epsilon$ increases, the two mechanisms become more similar and both approach the corresponding non-private baselines, with Gamma typically reaching the plateau earlier.
+Comparing noise mechanisms, the Gamma perturbation (top row, $\varepsilon$-DP) consistently yields higher accuracy than the Gaussian perturbation (bottom row, $(\varepsilon,1/n)$-DP) in the high- and moderate-privacy regimes (e.g., in the Linear scenario at $\varepsilon=0.50$, EBW--Gamma attains $0.91$ versus $0.87$ for EBW--Gaussian).
+As $\varepsilon$ increases the two mechanisms become more similar and both approach the corresponding non-private baselines, with Gamma typically reaching the plateau earlier.

-The relative ordering across weighting methods closely mirrors their theoretical stability, as presented in Section~\ref{sec:stability_CBW}.
-Entropy balancing (green) is the most robust: DP-2ERM with EBWs rises quickly with $\epsilon$ and tracks its non-private performance closely in all scenarios.
-MMDs (red) are a consistent middle ground, improving steadily with $\epsilon$ but typically requiring a larger privacy budget to approach the non-private baseline.
-IPWs (blue) are the most sensitive, especially under Gaussian perturbation at small $\epsilon$, where accuracy can remain near chance; nevertheless, in the Linear scenario it shows clear recovery as $\epsilon$ increases, eventually moving toward the non-private benchmark.
+Among the weighting methods, EBW (green) and MMD (red) exhibit comparably fast convergence toward their non-private baselines, while IPW (blue) lags noticeably, particularly in the intermediate-privacy regime.
+IPW's slower recovery reflects its higher sensitivity to perturbations of the estimated propensity model.

 Finally, DP-2ERM remains effective under misspecification of the decision-function class.
-In the Tree and Nonlinear scenarios, the best achievable performance within the linear ITR class (dashed lines) is only moderately above chance (roughly around $0.6$), reflecting the inherent approximation error of a linear rule.
-Importantly, DP-2ERM with stable weights (especially entropy balancing) converges to these non-private linear baselines as privacy constraints relax, demonstrating that the method reliably recovers the best rule within the chosen decision-function class even when the true optimal rule is non-linear.
-Additional results on the empirical values (i.e., the estimated value function evaluated on the test set) are deferred to Appendix~\ref{sec:appendix_simulation}.
+In the Tree and Nonlinear scenarios, the best achievable performance within the linear-ITR class (dashed lines) is only moderately above chance ($\approx 0.63$ and $0.66$, respectively), reflecting the inherent approximation error of a linear rule.
+Importantly, DP-2ERM with stable weights converges to these non-private linear baselines as privacy constraints relax, confirming that in these simulated settings the method recovers the best rule in the chosen decision-function class even when the true optimal rule is nonlinear.
+Additional results on empirical values (i.e., the estimated value function evaluated on the test set) are deferred to Appendix.